 Instructor-led training and self-learning tools are more for Baby Boomers and Gen X. The other two groups prefer collaborative and technology-centric options.

 The story at an accounting firm is no different.
 Now that the tax season will officially begin from January 29, 2018; stress levels of CPAs will be at their highest.
 It is all the more important to maintain peace and harmony in the office.

-It doesn’t matter whether you are running an accounting firm or are a part of a team, create a positive and motivating environment for those working with you.
-Thankfully, here are 5 ways to manage a multi-generational workforce during the busy period:
+It doesn’t matter whether you are running an accounting firm or are a part of a team, creating a positive environment for those working with you is essential.
+Here are 5 ways to manage a multi-generational workforce during the tax season:

 During the tax season, every accounting professional is on his toes taking client phone calls, filing tax returns and simply meeting deadlines.
-Everybody is trying to do a good job because in the end, they are accountable to not just their clients but also to themselves – never forget that.
+Everybody is trying to do a good job because in the end, they are accountable to not just their clients but also to themselves.